r0bertcode/Javascript-Subclassing/README.md

 ```

 As we are assinging the prototype to a Object built from the Person prototype,
-we are also reassigning PersonTwos constructor to be Person and not PersonTwo
+we are also reassigning PersonTwos constructor to be Person and not PersonTwo.

 ```
 PersonTwo.prototype.constuctor